Murder One (film): Reception

 During its original May 1988 Canadian release, Greg Quill of Toronto Star criticized the bare-bones script and lacklustre directing.
-It also notes that Thomas's acting was overshadowed by Shellen and Wilders' standard performance.
+It also notes that Thomas's acting was overshadowed by Shellen and Wilder's standard performance.

 The Los Angeles Times said, "If “Murder One” isn't a good movie, it still springs from a disturbing insight.
 It's about the crazy reasons people cross what should be impassable moral lines."
 Bill Cotterell writing for the Tallahassee Democrat was critical, questioning the capability of filmmakers and criticizing the inaccurate portrayal of real-life events.

 Dennis Schwartz said of the film, "I doubt if there’s a wide audience willing to sit through this bloody horror story.
 I don’t recommend it."
 Writing for The Atlanta Constitution, Eleanor Ringel described the film as "flat" and "appallingly underwritten", reserving the minimal praise for Henry Thomas, who narrates much of the film and was described by Ringel as having done "a reasonably competent job".
 She criticized the movie's lack of identity that "reeks of inauthenticity".
 Strong criticism was conveyed by Todd Sussman, writing for The Miami News, who described the movie as "uninspiring", "dreary" and with dull acting with "no redeeming value".
 Sussman was surprised by the inclusion of Thomas in the cast, who he considered "would have done well to avoid" participation in the film.

 Reviewer Sam Mirkin, writing for The South Bend Tribune, had a favorable opinion on the film, praising the cast performances as "excellent", especially Thomas who was considered "especially excellent".
 Merkin felt that writer and director Tex Fuller deserved credit for creating a film that avoided "chase-and-shoot film-making", although felt that it wasn't a particularly pleasant film to watch.